Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Introduction

 \section{Introduction}

-Open quantum systems inevitably interact with surrounding environments, leading to decoherence, energy relaxation, and loss of distinguishability between quantum states~\cite{Breuer2002,ARivas2012}.
-In many physical platforms from solid-state spins and superconducting qubits to nanophotonic structures and molecular systems the environment is structured or strongly coupled, and its correlations persist on timescales comparable to the intrinsic system dynamics.
-In such regimes, the reduced dynamics cannot be described by a simple Markovian semigroup and instead exhibits memory effects, revivals of coherence, and information backflow, i.e., genuinely non-Markovian behavior~\cite{Breuer2009,Rivas2014,deVega2017,Shahri2023,Chruscinski2014, DAKIR2025-2, Bylicka2014}.
+The interaction between a quantum system and its surrounding environment leads to decoherence, energy relaxation, and loss of distinguishability between quantum states~\cite{Breuer2002,ARivas2012}.
+In many physical platforms from solid-state spins and superconducting qubits to nanophotonic structures and molecular systems~\cite{Mangaud2017ChemPhys} the environment is structured or strongly coupled, and its correlations persist on timescales comparable to the intrinsic system dynamics.
+In such regimes, the reduced dynamics cannot be described by a simple Markovian semigroup and instead exhibits memory effects, revivals of coherence, and information backflow, i.e.,signatures of genuinely non-Markovian behavior~\cite{Breuer2009,Rivas2014,deVega2017,Shahri2023,Chruscinski2014,Bylicka2014}.
 Over the past decade, non-Markovianity has been recognized as a useful resource rather than merely a nuisance.
-It can enhance quantum channel capacities and improve the performance of information-processing tasks, for example by correlating memory effects with higher dense coding capacities in non-Markovian regimes ~\cite{Dakir2025}.
+It can enhance quantum channel capacities and improve the performance of information-processing tasks, for example by correlating memory effects with higher dense coding capacities in non-Markovian regimes ~\cite{Rivas2014,Dakir2025}.
 It has also been shown that temporal correlations from non-Markovian environments can be consumed to reduce noise beyond the reach of standard dynamical decoupling techniques~\cite{Berk2023}.
 Moreover, appropriately controlled non-Markovian effects can offer advantages in quantum metrology and sensing, enabling precision beyond the standard quantum limit~\cite{Yang2024,Gaidi2025}.
-More generally, non-Markovian information backflow and system–environment memory can qualitatively alter open quantum dynamics with implications for quantum communication, simulation, and sensing protocols~\cite{Yang2024}.